JLOC

-Japan Lamborghini Owners Club, better known as JLOC, is an organization of Lamborghini car owners in Japan that was formed in 1980 to help information exchange between Lamborghini owners in Japan.
+The Japan Lamborghini Owners' Club (JLOC) is an organization of Lamborghini car owners in Japan, whose members would later form Team JLOC, currently competing in the GT300 class of Super GT, in 1994.

-Members of JLOC would later form Team JLOC, a Japanese auto racing team that currently competes in the GT300 class of Super GT.
 Team JLOC first entered Super GT in 1994 and has been active in the series ever since, initially fielding cars in the GT500 class before switching to GT300 in 2006 due to the uncompetitiveness of its cars against factory-backed entries in GT500.
+The team is the reigning champions in the GT300 class with drivers Takashi Kogure and Yuya Motojima.
 Cars run by Team JLOC had also previously competed in the 24 Hours of Le Mans and the Asian Le Mans Series.

 History

-JLOC was founded in 1980 by a group of Lamborghini Miura owners due to difficulties with getting spare parts and maintenance of their cars.
-Isao Noritake was elected as the chairman of the group.
-Seventeen members became part of the organization when JLOC held their first meeting in Sanza Villa, Hamana Lake in 1988 and by 2000, more than 100 members had joined the organization.
+JLOC was first founded in 1980 by a group of the Lamborghini Miura owners due to difficulties with getting spare parts and maintenance of their cars.
+The original JLOC operated in the Kansai region and was dissolved a few years later, but it was reformed in 1987 following Lamborghini's request.
+Isao Noritake, who had already become a member of the original JLOC, was elected as the chairman of the group upon its reformation.
+Seventeen members became part of the organization when JLOC held their first meeting in Sanza Villa, Lake Hamana in 1988 and by 2000, more than 100 members had joined the organization.
+The first meeting in 1988 served as the inspiration for Team JLOC's usage of #88 as their primary number in racing competition.